MaryECole/PoreExtractor2D/README.md

 Mary E. Cole, Samuel D. Stout, Victoria M. Dominguez, Amanda M. Agnew.
 2022.
 Pore Extractor 2D: An ImageJ toolkit for quantifying cortical pore morphometry on histological bone images with application to intraskeletal and regional patterning.
 American Journal of Biological Anthropology (In Press).

-## Downloading Files from GitHub Repository
+## Downloading Files from This GitHub Repository

 ### Download All Files